MolecularCartography/Optimus/README.md

 1. Download and install **Python 2.7** if you don't have installed (can be the case on Windows).
 You can download it from [the official Python Downloads Page](https://www.python.org/downloads/).
   * You can check easily if the needed Python distribution is already installed by typing `python --version` in your command prompt.
 If the output line starts with "Python 2.7", you can consider the 1st step completed.
   * *Windows users*: Python installation directory might not be included to your `Path` environment variable.
 That's why you might get an error message upon executing `python` in command prompt although it's installed.
 To fix this, you should add <`Python_installation_directory`> to `Path` as well as <`Python_installation_directory\Scripts`>.
 By default, these directories are `C:\Python27` and `C:\Python27\Scripts`.
 You can find an instruction on changing `Path` variable [here](http://superuser.com/questions/143119/how-to-add-python-to-the-windows-path).
 2. Install a couple of Python modules needed for interaction between KNIME and Python.
-You can do this by typing the command below in your command prompt.
+You can do this by typing the command below with administrative privileges in your command prompt.
  * *Windows users*: Before, you should download and install a [Microsoft C++ Complier](http://aka.ms/vcpython27).
 One of those Python modules depends on it.
+ * *Others*: Before, make sure you have `pip` package manager available on your workstation.
+If you don't, execute `sudo easy_install pip` in the terminal to install it.
   * `pip install pandas protobuf`
 3. Download and install **KNIME Analytics Platform v.2.12.1**.
 Select a package according to your operating system on [the official KNIME Downloads Page](https://www.knime.org/downloads/overview?quicktabs_knimed=1&#knime2.12.1).
  * *Note*: If you already have KNIME installed, make sure that its version is 2.12.1.
 The workflow hasn't been tested with other versions.